 An indoor hammock is definitely a good addition to your living room and any room for that matter.
 Many people would find an indoor swing interesting.
 Kids would definitely adore taking turns swinging on the hammock.
 However, did you ever wonder where hammocks originated?
 Find out below.
+Want to take a bit of a step back and look more about hammocks in general?
+Take a look at our more top level hammock post here.

 The History of Hammocks